Yugoslavism

 The unification took place on 1 December 1918, when the Kingdom of Serbs, Croats and Slovenes was proclaimed.
 In the first years of the new kingdom, politics became increasingly ethnic as individual political parties became identified with particular nations within the country.
 Similarly, integral Yugoslavism became associated with the regime, and the political struggle against the government was increasingly equated with the ethnic struggle between the Serbs (identified with the regime) and various ethnic groups – most often the Croats as the most vocal political opposition to the regime.
 Alliances shifted over time and were not always ethnic-based.
 They depended largely on the form of Yugoslavism adopted by those concerned.
 The outcome of the political debates of the first few years of the new country resulted in the Vidovdan Constitution – deemed illegitimate by many – and in regime- and opposition-sponsored violence.
 The state abandoned integral Yugoslavism in 1939 when a settlement was reached with the Croat opposition leader Vladko Maček with the Cvetković–Maček Agreement.
 The regime attempted to unify the common language.
 Lack of standardisation of Serbo-Croatian brought about the practice of publication of official documents in the Ekavian speech favoured in Serbia, often in Cyrillic script not normally used by the Croats or the Slovenes to write.
 The Serbian Orthodox Church was given preference by the regime.
 The regime tried reducing the power of the Catholic Church in the Kingdom, promoting conversions and rival churches, and refraining from ratification of the Concordat with the Holy See over Serbian Orthodox Church protests.
-Before World War I, a synthetic Yugoslavist culture was largely confined to Croat artists and writers.
+Before the First World War, a synthetic Yugoslavist culture was largely confined to Croat artists and writers.
 Ivan Meštrović became the most prominent among them at a 1911 exhibition in Rome.
 Disillusioned after the unification, most artists and writers distanced themselves from the synthetic culture.

-After World War II, the Communist Party of Yugoslavia (KPJ) ruled the country.
+After the Second World War, the Communist Party of Yugoslavia (KPJ) ruled the country.
 The KPJ adopted a formal commitment to federalism in a highly centralised state, promoting social Yugoslavism and a diversely interpreted notion of "brotherhood and unity".
 The 1948 Tito–Stalin split pushed the KPJ to gradual decentralisation until the mid-1950s, when a Yugoslavist campaign was launched to reverse the course, leading to a debate on levels of decentralisation.
 Centralist forces were defeated by the mid-1960s.
 Significant decentralisation occurred during, and in the aftermath of, the Croatian Spring.
-In 1947, Slovenian intellectuals cited Yugoslavism as the main threat to Slovenian identity.
+In 1987, Slovenian intellectuals cited Yugoslavism as the main threat to Slovenian identity.
 The issues raised by them contributed to the motivation for a 1990 proposal to restructure Yugoslavia as a confederation and for subsequent Slovenian and Croatian declarations of independence marking the breakup of Yugoslavia.